Twinklebear/Twinklebear.github.io/_posts/2013-08-20-lesson-4-handling-events.md

 **Extra Fun:** How could we move the image around?
 What about moving based on key input?

-I'll see you again soon in Lesson 5: Clipping Sprite Sheets!
-(Coming soon!)
+I'll see you again soon in [Lesson 5: Clipping Sprite Sheets!]({% post_url 2013-08-27-lesson-5-clipping-sprite-sheets %})